 Treat Corporate Online and complex Westpac files as separate extraction jobs

 Westpac Corporate Online files should not be handled as if they were Westpac Live eStatements with a different logo.
-Corporate users may receive CSV statement files and reconciliation outputs built around previous-day balances, previous-day transactions, and transaction-code detail, with formats designed for bank-rec systems rather than small-business bookkeeping.
+Corporate users may receive CSV statement files and reconciliation outputs built around previous-day balances, previous-day transactions, transaction-code detail, batch references, and entity-level account structures.
 Preserve the original file, document the export type, and map the output to the reconciliation process that will actually use it.

 Invoice Data Extraction is useful for these mixed packs because it can process PDFs, scanned PDFs, JPGs, PNGs, and large batches through the same prompt-based workflow.
 The product supports batch processing up to 6,000 files in one job, individual PDFs up to 5,000 pages, and structured outputs in Excel, CSV, or JSON.
 For complex Westpac packs, the prompt should define separate handling for bank statements, card statements, merchant statements, and irrelevant cover pages, with source file and page references retained for review.